 Websites and mobile applications that only contain content that is not needed for active administration purposes and is not updated or edited after 23rd September 2019.

-The MyProgress website was tested in April 2021 and re-tested in September 2021.
+The MyProgress website was tested in November 2024.

 The tests were carried out by Open University staff from the Accessibility and Usability Evaluation team.
 Sample pages from the MyProgress website were chosen to be representative of different types of content and layout and included the most commonly used aspects of the system.
 Testing was undertaken by a combination of manual and automated methods.
 The team will continue to assess the MyProgress website and act upon any issues of non-compliance or feedback from users in order to ensure that the Open University is constantly monitoring and improving accessibility.